seven-phases-max/less.curious/articles/rbgi.md

 ### So the task:
 > Can we rewrite Bootstrap grid generation code in not so hackish way *right now*?

 Currently, the only "Less-native"/"non-hackish" way to generate a ruleset with a list of arbitrary selectors is the [`extend`](http://lesscss.org/features/#extend-feature) feature.
-So the first (and the simplest) solution is to move those "common styles" into a ruleset with some predefined name and then just `extend` it by generated column classes:
+So the first (and the simplest) solution is to move the styles of the generated selector list into a ruleset with some predefined name and then just `extend` it by generated classes:

 ### Method #1 ("Dummy Classes").
 ```